Overview

 What you'll learn

-- generate effective solutions through critical analysis, reflective practice and professional reasoning
+- generate effective solutions to complex problems through critical analysis, reflective practice, and professional reasoning